Optimisation of Resource Allocation in Heterogeneous Wireless Networks Using Deep Reinforcement Learning: DRL Algorithms

 \section{DRL Algorithms}

 The RA problem formulated in Section~\ref{model} is characterised by a high-dimensional state space and a continuous action space (for transmit power and bandwidth).
-This renders DRL algorithms, such as Deep Q-Networks (DQN), which are restricted to discrete actions, unsuitable.
+This renders DRL algorithms, such as DQN, which are restricted to discrete actions, unsuitable.
 Consequently, we turn to actor-critic and policy-gradient methods, which are designed for continuous control.
-While Deep Deterministic Policy Gradient (DDPG) is a natural starting point, it is known to suffer from instability and Q-value overestimation.
-We therefore select two state-of-the-art algorithms that address these challenges: TD3, which directly mitigates the shortcomings of DDPG, and PPO, which is renowned for its robustness and stable training performance.
+While DDPG is a natural starting point, it is known to suffer from instability and overestimation of Q-values.
+We therefore select two state-of-the-art algorithms that address these challenges: TD3, which directly mitigates DDPG's shortcomings, and PPO, renowned for its robustness and stable training performance.